bibliocoll/libmon-php/README.md

 'Download ZIP' link on the right.

 ##Checking out the Demo
-the demo is found in an archive named 'demo.zip' and, when extracted, creates a directory structure with an un-minified version of what you would get out of running the build process.
+The demo is found in an archive named 'demo.zip' and, when extracted, creates a directory structure with an un-minified version of what you would get out of running the build process.

 ```
 demo/